BM-AI-solutions/decision-points/readme.md

     *   The frontend uses a Dockerfile to build static assets with npm, then serves them via nginx in production.
 For local development, the dist/ directory is mounted for live updates.
     *   Both services are orchestrated via `docker-compose.yml`, which sets up a shared network so the frontend can reach the backend at `http://backend:5000`.
     *   Environment variables for the backend are managed via `.env` files (see `backend/.env.example`).
 Compose loads these automatically for the backend service.
+    *   **No Google Cloud SDK or credentials are required for local Docker development.** The backend uses a local in-memory database for user/session data in this mode.
     *   To forward Stripe webhooks to your backend during local development, use the Stripe CLI:
         ```bash
         stripe listen --forward-to localhost:5000/api/stripe/webhook